SUSYUSTC/MathTranslate/README.md

 Although it is currently a small project, we are aware that this project has received much more attention that we expected.
 We are planning more developments for better user experience.

 ## Requirements
 1. Only works for Linux temporarily.
 For windows user you can use Windows Subsystem for Linux (WSL).
-We will soon
+We will soon support other systems.
 2. A [mathpix](https://mathpix.com/) account.
 Unfortunatedly it is totally free.
 The current price is free for 100 screenshots (requires an educational email in registeration) and $5 per month for 5000 screenshots.
 3. translate-shell: `sudo apt-get install translate-shell`
 4. texlive (or any other tool to generate pdf from tex): `sudo apt-get install texlive-full`